Bruce Brammall, The West Australian, 4 June, 2018

 It was a stupid archaic rule.
 But, essentially, it meant that if you were an employee, you could only contribute extra to super via salary sacrifice.
 If your employer didn’t offer salary sacrifice, tough luck.

-However, now, you can get to this stage of the year and decide “I want to do some tax planning and help out my super” and make a contribution.
+However, now, you can decide “I want to do some tax planning and help out my super” and make a contribution.

 How does it work?